OlympusDAO/olympus-v3/audit/2024-10_loan-consolidator/README.md

 - Has a helper function to advise the owner on the approvals of gOHM/DAI/sDAI required in order to complete the consolidation.
 - The policy can optionally take a protocol fee (sent to the TRSRY) that is set to 0 by default.
 - Utilises the CHREG module to obtain the list of Clearinghouse policies.
-- Utilises the EXREG module to obtain the addresses of external contracts.
+- Utilises the RGSTY module to obtain the addresses of contracts.
 - The loan consolidation functionality can be activated/deactivated by the `loan_consolidator_admin` role.